About our staff

 Knowledge Exchange and Impact

-I am currently a British Academy Rising Star Engagement Award-holder (2019-20) for my project Medieval Mediterranean Exchanges: New Approaches and Collaborations: https://www.thebritishacademy.ac.uk/sites/default/files/BARSEA%202019%20Full%20List.pdf
+In 2019-20 I was a British Academy Rising Star Engagement Award-holder for the project Medieval Mediterranean Exchanges: New Approaches and Collaborations: https://www.thebritishacademy.ac.uk/sites/default/files/BARSEA%202019%20Full%20List.pdf

 - Medieval Worlds: A Journey through the Middle Ages (pre-honours)